-In preparation for a Final Hearing, you’ll be asked to write a witness statement and produce a bundle of all the papers and statements for your case set out in an organised way.
-This essentially includes all of the documents exchanged in events thus far and court orders, and a simple chronology.
+In preparation for a final hearing, you’ll be asked to write a witness statement and produce a bundle of all the papers and statements for your case set out in an organised way.
+This includes all of the documents exchanged thus far along with any court orders and a simple chronology.

-During the hearing, both parties will give evidence and get the opportunity to cross examine each other by asking questions.
-The judge will listen to the cross examination and then make a decision, followed by a final order.
-Preparing for the final hearing and cross examination can be a daunting prospect for someone with a solicitor, let alone someone representing themselves in court, so it’s vital you get some support with it from someone who knows the ins and outs of the family courts.
+During the hearing, both parties will give evidence and get the opportunity to cross-examine each other by asking questions.
+The judge will listen to the cross-examination and then make a decision, followed by a final order.
+Preparing for the final hearing and cross-examination can be a daunting prospect for someone with a solicitor, let alone someone representing themselves in court, so it’s vital you get some support with it from someone who knows the ins and outs of the Family Court.

-You should also get some advice on what to do if you’re unhappy with the judge’s decision or if your ex spouse is not abiding by a court order.
+You should also get some advice on what to do if you’re unhappy with the judge’s decision or if your ex-partner is not abiding by a court order.

 If you can’t afford a solicitor and you’re representing yourself in court, all of this may seem a little overwhelming.
 There is an alternative though to relying on Google and ‘winging it’ in the courtroom.

-My Represent Yourself in Children Hearings online course will walk you through the full court process, and teach you everything you need to know to increase the chances of the outcome going in your favour.
-We’ll cover everything I’ve discussed in this blog post, including making an initial application to the court, writing an effective Position Statement, preparing for a CAFCASS interview, and what will happen during each of the children hearings.
+My Represent Yourself in Children Hearings online course will walk you through the full court process, teach you everything you need to know, and increase the chances of the outcome going in your favour.
+We’ll cover everything I’ve discussed in this blog post, including making an initial application to the court, writing an effective position statement, preparing for a CAFCASS interview, and what will happen during each of the children hearings.
 You’ll learn what you need to do to prepare thoroughly, and how to behave and what to say in court.

 You’ll be able to represent yourself with confidence and walk out of that courtroom knowing you did your best.

 Be Prepared.
 Be Ready.
 Be Confident.

 Why not sign up to my mailing list to be the first to hear about new blog posts and updates?

 You can sign up here: